 Besides providing stability, I look at homes every day and often help clients find ideal homes that online looked terrible or had a typo which put it outside the search area.
 This happens a lot more than you would expect.

 And then there is analysis and offers.
-Having negotiated hundreds real estate transactions, I help you craft a winning offer.
+Having negotiated hundreds of real estate transactions, I help you craft a winning offer.

 Talk with Me